homemenu/DataScienceProcess/PITCHME.md

 Somebody higher up (typically on the business side of the house) wants a data science project done.
 Your mission is to figure out as much about that person's vision as possible.

-The first clue is in understanding the domain.
-What does the company do?
-Which industry are we in?
-What is the common parlance?
-Which technical terms do people use and what do they mean?

-Even if you have a deep knowledge of the domain, you should still find the champion(s) of your project and understand best their vision of success.
+Your domain knowledge will be critical to success, but you should still find the champion(s) of your project and understand best their vision of success.

 ---